-First, let's see how you can Flow's authentication features.
-There is base use ABSTRACTAUTHENTICATIONCONTROLLER controller the package: the in security (\Neos\Flow\Security\Authentication\Controller\AbstractAuthenticationController), which tains almost everything you need to authenticate an account.
+you First. let's see how can use Flow's authentication features.
+There is controller in the security package: the ABSTRACTAUTHENTICATIONCONTROLLER (\Neos\Flow\Security\Authentication\Controller\AbstractAuthenticationController), which already contains almost everything you need to authenticate an account.
 This controller has three actions, namely loginAction(), authenticateAction() and logoutAction().
-To use authentication in your project you have to inherit from this controller, provide a template for the login action (e.g. a login form) and implement at least the abstract method on Authentication Success ().
+To use authentication in your project you have to inherit from this controller, provide a template for the login action (e.g. a login form) and implement at least the abstract method onAuthenticationSuccess ().
 This method is called if authentication succeeded and will be passed the intercepted request, which triggered authentication.
 This can be used to resume the original request in order to send the user to the protected area he had tried to access.
 You may also want to override onAuthenticationFailure() to react on login problems appropriately.